 Successful applicants will receive two Return of Service Agreements: one for AHS and one for the NADC (via Alberta Advanced Education).

-Each agreement will require one month of Return of Service for each $500 of total bursary support (i.e., if your total bursary amount is $3,000, then a successful candidate would need to return six (6) months full-time work or equivalent part-time hours).
+Each agreement will require one month (or the equivalent number of hours) of Return of Service for each $500 of total bursary support (i.e., if your total bursary amount is $3,000, then a successful candidate would need to return six (6) months full-time work or equivalent part-time or casual hours).
 The Return of Service Agreements for the AHS & NADC Joint Bursary Partnership program is served concurrently, but consecutive to any other Return of Service Agreements with AHS or the NADC.

 Recipients who do not meet the terms within the Return of Service Agreements will be required to repay the bursary (or bursaries) as explained in the agreements.